getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_util.rst

     Sets the number of threads for the multithreaded GetFEM version.
     It is available only when GetFEM is compiled with openmp support.

+  ``tl = gf_util('mpi parallelism level')``

+    Return the level of MPI parallelism GetFEM is compiled with.

+    0 means no MPI parallelism,
+    1 means assembly is parallelized, and
+    2 means that both assembly and solve (with MUMPS) are MPI parallel.